|What is Allegan County Resource Recovery?|

 |My curbside recycling was missed; what do I do?|

-If the material was out in time and you were missed, please contact the following haulers: Hauler Services List
+If your recycling cart was out in time and you were missed, please contact your recycling hauler on the Map of Allegan Communities in Resource Recovery Program

 NOTE: Winter weather may cause pick-up delays.